legenscar/nRF-slimeVR-Flex-Case/README.md

-  Flex Case is a 3D Printable ProMicro nrf52840
+  Flex Case is a 3D Printable Case for ProMicro nrf52840